Matomo Analytics Cloud by InnoCraft - GDPR Roadmap

 STEP 3 - Individual rights

-- Have a process to respond to a data controller’s request for information (following an individual's' request to access their personal data). - IN PROGRESS
+- Have a process to respond to a data controller’s request for information (following an individual's' request to access their personal data). - DONE

-- Have a process to ensure that the personal data we hold remains accurate and up to date. - IN PROGRESS
+- Have a process to ensure that the personal data we hold remains accurate and up to date. - DONE

-- Have a process to routinely and securely dispose of personal data that is no longer required in line with agreed timescales as stated within our contract with the data controller. - IN PROGRESS
+- Have a process to routinely and securely dispose of personal data that is no longer required in line with agreed timescales as stated within our contract with the data controller. - DONE

-- Have a process to respond to a data controller’s request to suppress the processing of specific personal data. - IN PROGRESS
+- Have a process to respond to a data controller’s request to suppress the processing of specific personal data. - DONE

-- Can respond to a request from the data controller for the supply of the personal data we process in an electronic format. - IN PROGRESS
+- Can respond to a request from the data controller for the supply of the personal data we process in an electronic format. - DONE

 Step 4 - Data security